Trade Adjustment Assistance (TAA) Program

 RTAA is a cash benefit that pays 50% of the gap between what you made in your former job and what you make in your new job.
 This subsidy is paid over two years, or up to $10,000, whichever comes first.

 For example, if you made $40,000 in your old job, and are making $30,000 at your new job, the income gap is $10,000.
 RTAA will pay $5,000, which is 50% of the gap.

-If annual wages exceed these amounts then you do not qualify for RTAA.
+If your annual wages are more than $50,000, then you do not qualify for RTAA.

 There is a 104-week period to qualify for and claim RTAA.
-Your “104-week clock” can start whether you find fulltime work right away or not.
+This period starts whether or not you are working.

-RTAA payments are reported to the IRS as taxable income.
-We cannot withhold state or federal taxes from your RTAA payment.
-You need to put aside funds to cover any additional taxes that you may owe.
-One strategy is to reduce the number of exemptions with your new employer, in order to make your tax deductions higher.
+RTAA payments must be reported to the Internal Revenue Service (IRS) as taxable income.
+DWD cannot withhold state or federal taxes from your RTAA payment, so be sure to plan ahead and set aside funds to cover any additional taxes that you may owe.
+Consult with a tax advisor to find strategies that will work for you.